dylanbhughes/skeetsky/README.md

 ## P.S.

 We ❤️ you and all of the ways you support us.
-Thank you for making Bluesky a great place!
+Thank you for making Bluesky a great and silly place!